 This gloriously simple grilled salmon will have all your guests raving.

 I served mine with my Thai Basil and Roasted Peanut Slaw.

 Don’t be intimidated to cook salmon on the grill!
 Once you learn this easy trick you will be mastering grilled salmon every weekend.

-You want to choose nice sized fillets, about one to two pounds each.
+You want to choose nice sized fillets, about 1 to 2 pounds each.
 Not too thick and not too thin.
 They NEED to have the skin on.
-If your prefer to cut your salmon into individual portions that can be done too but I like the presentation of the whole fillet.
+If you prefer to cut your salmon into individual portions that can be done too, but I like the presentation of the whole fillet.

 Start by gently rinsing your salmon under cold water.
 Pat it dry with a paper towel or dish towel.

-Remove the fish from the refrigerator and sprinkle it with the salt and pepper.
-Then spoon the marinade evenly over each fillet.
+Remove the fish from the refrigerator and sprinkle it with the salt and pepper, then spoon the marinade evenly over each fillet.
 Pluck the basil leaves and arrange them on top of the marinade.
-Return the fish to the refrigerator.
-Let the salmon marinate for at least 30 minutes.
+Return the fish to the refrigerator and let it marinate for at least 30 minutes.

-Start the charcoal or gas of your barbecue (alternatively preheat your oven to 350°).
-Use enough coals to make a single layer bed as big as your fish pieces.
+Start the charcoal or gas of your barbecue (alternatively preheat your oven to 350°F).
+Use enough coals to make a single-layer bed as big as your fish pieces.
 When they are lighted (we use a chimney) dump them into the barbecue and carefully spread them out into a single layer.
-Let the coals burn for about ten minutes undisturbed.
+Let the coals burn for about 10 minutes undisturbed.